Terminology in cargo securing

 Label explanation

-• PES (Polyester) = blue label
+• PES (polyester) = blue label (standard LABEL)

-• PA (Polamid) = green label
+• PA (polamide) = green label

-• PP (Polypropylen) = brown label
+• PP (polypropylene) = brown label